-Addiction is a craving to use a substance (such as alcohol), or to do something (such as gambling).
-It’s about wanting to feel good, or not feel bad, to the point that you are not in control.
+Addiction is a craving for or dependence on a substance (such as alcohol), or action (such as gambling).
+It's about wanting to feel good, or not feel bad.
+Addiction can be physical or psychological, and is characterised by not having full control over your actions.

 Physical addiction is when your body depends on a particular substance or behaviour.
-The body becomes more tolerant of the substance or behaviour over time, so you have to take (or do) more and more to feel the same effects.
-If you try to give up, you feel symptoms of withdrawal.
+The body becomes more tolerant of the substance or behaviour over time, so you have to take (or do) more and more to feel the effects.
+If you try to give up, your body may react with symptoms of withdrawal.

 Psychological addiction is when you have an emotional or psychological desire for a substance or behaviour.
+Psychological addiction can also be triggered by your surroundings.
 If you try to give up, you may feel depressed, anxious and unable to sleep or concentrate.

-At its worst, addiction leads people to do things they would normally never do, just to access the drug (or to repeat the behaviour).
-They may lie, cheat or steal.
-They may even physically harm someone who gets in their way.
+At its worst, addiction may lead to behaviour that is out of character, just to access the drug (or to repeat the behaviour).
+Someone experiencing addiction may lie, cheat or steal, or even physically harm someone who gets in their way.

 Types of addiction